 In an email and text-based world, communicating via old-school pen and paper seems more thoughtful than even the longest string of emojis.
 You can also buy some fun engagement and wedding-related cards to send to your friend during his or her betrothal.

-I loved getting cards from my friends and bridesmaids who were living far away and unable to help with the day-to-day wedding planning.
+I loved getting cards from my friends and bridesmaids who were living far away and unable to help with the day-to-day planning.
 Getting a surprise piece of mail reminded me that my friends cared about my big day and wanted me to know how excited and happy they were for me.

 Offer to Help

-One of the aspects of wedding planning that surprised me was how much time I spent talking to prospective vendors.
+One of the aspects of the planning that surprised me was how much time I spent talking to prospective vendors.
 It seemed as if every company refused to post their prices online, so I always had to call to get more information.

 If you’re close to your friend, you can offer to make some informational phone calls on their behalf.
 Even one phone call to a potential caterer can take 30 minutes.
 If your job is flexible or you have time off, offer to do basic research and make some phone calls.